jsacco1/utils/guideseq.md

   ` python2 guideseq/guideseq.py consolidate --read1 path/to/r1.umitagged --read2 \
   path/to/r2.umitagged --outfolder path/to/output/ `

-  4. Align to hg38.fa
+  4. Align to reference genome.

-  Make sure bwa is in PATH.
+  Make sure bwa is in your PATH.
+Specify path to genomic reference (e.g., hg38.fa).

+  5. Identify off-target sites

+  Use `''` to specify a control without a target sequence.
+Add the PAM sequence to the 3' (right side) of the target sequence argument.
+Append NGG for SpCas9, and NNGRRT for SaCas9.